 During our trip, the Acropolis was the most expensive attraction in Greece.
 The ticket price was 20 Euro per person.

 After purchasing entrance tickets, the first site we saw was the Odeon of Herodes Atticus.
-But first, let’s start with short background info.
+But first, let’s start with quick background info.

-The Acropolis of Athens is an ancient citadel located on a rocky outcrop above the city of Athens and contains the remains of several ancient buildings of great architectural and historical significance, the most famous being the Parthenon.
-The word acropolis is from the Greek words ἄκρον (Akron, “highest point, extremity”) and πόλις (polis, “city”).
-Although the term acropolis is generic and there are many other acropoleis in Greece, the significance of the Acropolis of Athens is such that it is commonly known as “The Acropolis” without qualification.
+The Acropolis of Athens is an ancient citadel located on a rocky outcrop above the city of Athens.
+It contains the remains of several ancient buildings of great architectural and historical significance, the most famous being the Parthenon.
+The word Acropolis is from the Greek words ἄκρον (Akron, “highest point, extremity”) and πόλις (polis, “city”).
+Although the term acropolis is generic, and there are many other acropoleis in Greece, the significance of the Acropolis of Athens is such that it is commonly known as “The Acropolis” without qualification.
 During ancient times it was also known more properly as Cecropia, after the legendary serpent-man, Cecrops, the first Athenian king.

 Odeon of Herodes Atticus

 Odeon of Herodes Atticus got its name after Herodes Atticus, who donated this Odeon to the city of Athens.
 It was used for musical events and philosophical lectures.
 And this theater is still used.
 Frank Sinatra, Luciano Pavarotti, Yanni, Sting, and Elton John are just some of the performers that had their concerts here.